 Ingredients

-- Dates, pitted and chopped.
-I used dried dates for this recipe
+Dates, pitted and chopped.
+Any variety of dates can be used for this recipe.

-- Brown sugar not only adds sweetness and moisture, it also adds a complex treacle flavour that really compliments the dates.
+Brown sugar not only adds sweetness and moisture, but it also adds a complex treacle flavor that really compliments the dates.

-- Cinnamon, ground ginger, nutmeg, mixed spice and ground cloves to give this loaf a delightful spiced
+Vanilla extract, cinnamon, ground ginger, nutmeg, mixed spice, and ground cloves give this loaf a delightful spiced

 Making the Spiced Date and Nut Loaf